Skip to main content

 Academic Progression

-Upon successful completion of their honours degree course, graduates may wish to continue their studies with a postgraduate qualification in Griffith College or with one of the many third level institutions in Ireland or abroad.
+Upon successful completion of their honours degree course, graduates may wish to continue their studies with a postgraduate qualification in Griffith College or with one of the many third-level institutions in Ireland or abroad.

-The Griffith College Graduate Business School offers a portfolio of programmes which may be of interest.
+The Griffith College Graduate Business School offers a portfolio of programmes that may be of interest.
 The following programmes prepare graduates for the world of international business; at MSc and MBA levels, and in full and part-time modes

-• The MSc in International Business Management will develop your skills and knowledge to specialise in key business industries within International Business and learn how to operate a business across borders.
+The MSc in International Business Management will develop your skills and knowledge to specialise in key business industries within International Business and learn how to operate a business across borders.

-• The MSc in Global Brand Management gives students a thorough grounding in current theoretical brand management concepts, marketing models, and tools, as well as new ways of analysing, assessing and developing brand strategies, campaigns and insights.
+The MSc in Global Brand Management gives students a thorough grounding in current theoretical brand management concepts, marketing models, and tools, as well as new ways of analysing, assessing, and developing brand strategies, campaigns, and insights.

-• The MSc in Procurement and Supply Chain Management is an award-winning masters programme that is ideal for students wishing to gain industry knowledge of both public and private sector procurement and supply chain management.
+The MSc in Procurement and Supply Chain Management is an award-winning master's programme that is ideal for students wishing to gain industry knowledge of both public and private sector procurement and supply chain management.

 Professional Accountancy Exemptions